fastr/fidcap/README.md

 The RAW12 data is *mostly* captured (about 99.4% of it) and written out to `fsr.raw12`.

+The best way to see the problem is to redirect the logging to memory:

     ln -s /dev/shm/fsr.raw12 ./
+    ./fidcap
+    analyze /dev/shm/fsr.raw12
+    rm /dev/shm/fsr.raw12 # because fidcap appends forever

 BUGs
 ---